400 North Association Membership Types

 The 400 North Association of REALTORS® has 2 annual memberships:

-REALTOR® is is a federally registered collective membership mark which identifies a real estate professional who is member of the National Association of REALTORS® (NAR) and subscribes to its strict Code of Ethics.
-Any individual that desires to be a REALTOR® member with the 400 North Association of REALTORS® will need to hold an active real estate or appraiser's license.
+REALTOR® is a federally registered collective membership mark that identifies a real estate professional who is a member of the National Association of REALTORS® (NAR) and subscribes to its strict Code of Ethics.
+Any individual that desires to be a REALTOR® member of the 400 North Association of REALTORS® will need to hold an active real estate or appraiser's license.
 All primary REALTORS® will automatically hold membership with the Georgia Association of REALTORS® (GAR) and the National Association of REALTORS®.

 Note for DRs: Fees must also be paid per licensed agent within the company.
 Paying fees on agents within an office does not automatically qualify them for membership; each agent must complete an application and fulfill all necessary requirements.

-The annual renewal rate of $375 includes membership both organizations.
+The annual renewal rate of $380 includes membership in both organizations.

 You will need to pay the prorated amount of your membership fees and an application fee in order to join the Association.
 Depending on what time of year you join, you may need to pay more or less than the annual membership rate.
 This is due to the fact that the 400 North Association's fiscal cycle runs July 1 - June 30, while GAR's and NAR's fiscal cycles are based on a calendar year, January 1 - December 31.

 Click here to determine how much you will pay to start a new membership today.

 Click here for information on our Renewal Refund Policy.